Rotator Cuff Tendonitis Specialist

 Are you an athlete who participates in sports that involve throwing overhead?
 If so, you may be at risk of developing rotator cuff tendonitis.
 Athletes involved in sports that require overhead motions, such as swimmers, baseball players and tennis or volleyball players, are at an elevated risk of developing rotator cuff tendonitis.
 Rotator cuff tendonitis specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have developed rotator cuff tendonitis.
 Contact Dr. Padalecki’s team today!

 The shoulder joint is a complex, unique arrangement of muscles, ligaments, tendons and bones.
 Shoulder pain is one of the most common health conditions experienced by individuals, including rotator cuff pain.
 The rotator cuff is composed of four tendons and is responsible for controlling the arm’s rotation and elevation.
 Rotator cuff tendonitis can be the cause of shoulder pain in many active individuals.
-Shoulder specialist serving the greater Austin, Texas communities, Dr. Jeff Padalecki specializes in treating and diagnosing rotator cuff pain associated with rotator cuff tendonitis.
+Shoulder specialist serving the Austin, Round Rock, and Cedar Park, Texas communities, Dr. Jeff Padalecki, specializes in treating and diagnosing rotator cuff pain associated with rotator cuff tendonitis.

 Rotator cuff tendonitis is commonly caused by repetitive overhead activities, such as throwing or lifting, or a rotator cuff injury.
 Classified as an inflammation of the rotator cuff tendons along with an inflammation of the bursa, this type of shoulder tendonitis is quite common and typically considered one of the mildest forms of a rotator cuff injury.